 Zero barrier access

 The first use case of the platform is to support the users, in this sense LTOS platform is an easy zero-barrier access gate to EGI general purpose services.
 EGI now has a scalable process to use with the individual users, who can begin use EGI resources with a minimum effort and minimum bureaucracy.
-The platform should contain, in the future evolution, all the documentation/tools and resources to support very small collaborations who do not need specific software of complex platforms but who can benefit from compute/storage or cloud in their daily work, and – possibly – from more higher level tools that can be used out-of-the-box without need for specific user-level customisations.
+The platform will contain the documentation/tools and resources to support very small collaborations who do not need specific software of complex platforms but who can benefit from compute/storage or cloud in their daily work, and – possibly – from more higher level tools that can be used out-of-the-box without need for specific user-level customisations.

-For NGIs who do not have existing processes to support their LTOS users, enabling the LTOS platform would be as easy as enabling a new VO in their resources, and redirect their users on the EGI LTOS platform.
+For NGIs who do not have existing processes to support their LTOS users, enabling the LTOS platform would be as easy as enabling a new VO in their resources, and redirect their users to the EGI LTOS platform.

 Enabling access to existing tools

 Existing services provided by the NGIs or by the Virtual Organizations can benefit from the LTOS as well.
-In case of a service that needs to be open and easy to access, for example to provide access to open data, the service provider can delegate user management to EGI and to the LTOS platform, since it is already providing the features that would need to be implemented by the existing tool.
+In case of a service that needs to be open and easy to access, for example to provide access to open data, the service provider can delegate user management to EGI and to the LTOS platform, since it is already providing necessary features

-In particular platforms or Virtual research environment that are using the EGI resources to run users’ tasks would highly benefit from the out of the box provision of X.509 credentials already enabled with the PUSP and a pre-allocated pool of resources.
+In particular platforms or Virtual research environment that are using the EGI resources would highly benefit from the out of the box provision of X.509 credentials already enabled with the PUSP and a pre-allocated pool of resources.

 VOs or communities who are developing tools for a specific research discipline, which can though be used independently by individual users without the original community, may want to make the tool available to as many users as possible, to increase the use base of their software.
 Integrating it with the LTOS, will both achieve the results of creating a short-cut for new users to join, and advertise the tool in the LTOS platform portal.